cloudfoundry-incubator/quarks-operator/docs/controllers/boshdeployment.md

 Watches for:

-- the "Versioned" `Secret` for Instance Group BPM
+- the "Versioned" `Secret` for Instance Group BPM information

 Creates/updates: